elucian/bee/syntax/structure.md

 **Examples:**

-* define  --define a constant
-* type    --define data type
-* make    --will allocate memory for new variables
-* rule    --create a reusable expression
 * alter   --change/modify variable value or assign new value
 * read    --accept input from console into a variable
 * write   --output to console result of an expressions